-Examines human life, experience, and thought in order to discover and develop the principles and values for pursuing a more fulfilled existence.
-Theories designed to justify ethical judgments are applied to a selection of contemporary personal and social issues. ~~This course is one of the Statewide Guaranteed Transfer courses.
-GT-AH3 (Contact hours - 45)
+Examines human life, experience, and thought to discover and develop the principles and values for pursuing a more fulfilled existence.
+This course examines ethical theories designed to both justify moral judgments, as well as apply these ethical theories to a selection of personal and social issues in the world today.
+This is a statewide Guaranteed Transfer course in the GT-AH3 category.
+(Contact hours - 45)